Why studying at Tilburg University?

 Become part of our international community

 Students and staff from more than 100 different countries study and work at Tilburg University.
-In our international Bachelor’s programs, 35 - 60% of students come from outside the Netherlands.
+In our international programs, 32% of students come from outside the Netherlands.
 Studying at Tilburg University means being part of an international community.